Mabuwaya Foundation: Working with local communities to save Philippine Crocodiles

 Why is it important to conserve Philippine Crocodile?

-The Philippine crocodile (Crocodylus mindorensis) is the rarest crocodile in the world with less than 100 mature individuals in the wild.
+The Philippine Crocodile is the rarest crocodile in the world with less than 100 mature individuals in the wild.
 It is endemic to the Philippines with only two viable wild sub-populations: in Southwest Mindanao and in the municipality of San Mariano in Isabela Province in Northeast Luzon where we work.

-It is classified as Critically Endangered on the IUCN Red List of Threatened Species.
-The Philippine crocodile has a very bad image in the Philippines.
-It is regarded as pest and threat to livestock and humans, even though Philippine crocodiles are too small to be man-eaters.
+Classified as Critically Endangered on the IUCN Red List of Threatened Species, the Philippine crocodile has a very bad image in the Philippines.
+It is regarded as pest and threat to livestock and humans, even though Philippine Crocodiles are too small to be man-eaters.
 They are even associated with corrupt politicians.
-Habitat loss, hunting and killing out of fear are the main reasons why the population of this species is very small.
-The Philippine crocodile however was not always hated.
+Habitat loss, hunting and killing out of fear are the main reasons the population of this species is very small.
+However, Philippine Crocodile was not always hated.
 Indigenous communities revered, and sometimes still do, this species as a protector of forest spirits or even as their ancestors or twins.
 Philippine folklore has lots of stories about mythical crocodiles, often portraying the species in a positive way.
 The general message of many of these stories is: if you don’t harm the crocodile, the crocodile will not harm you.

-The Philippine crocodile is as much part of the natural and cultural heritage of the Philippines as the Philippine agle or the Philippine tarsier.
+The Philippine Crocodile is as much part of the natural and cultural heritage of the Philippines as the Philippine Eagle or the Philippine Tarsier.
 It is the key predator in wetland ecosystems and an indicator of healthy natural river systems.
-The Philippine crocodile is nationally protected by virtue of the Republic Act 9147 or the Wildlife Resources Conservation and Protection Act of 2001.
+The Philippine Crocodile is nationally protected by virtue of the Republic Act 9147 or the Wildlife Resources Conservation and Protection Act of 2001.
 Enforcement of this law is however very weak, and crocodiles remain severely threatened in the Philippines.

 What does Mabuwaya do to conserve the Philippine Crocodile?

 We use a community-based conservation approach to save the species from extinction.
-We work with communities to identify high conservation value areas and help to protect them by declaring them as Locally Conserved Areas.
+We work with communities to identify high conservation value areas and help to protect them by declaring them as Locally Conserved Areas (LCA’s).
 Billboards are provided in these LCA’s containing the rules and regulations in the sanctuaries.
-There are now 8 crocodile sanctuaries in San Mariano protecting key habitat and nesting areas of the Philippine crocodile.
+There are now eight crocodile sanctuaries in San Mariano protecting key habitat and nesting areas of the Philippine Crocodile.

-Mabuwaya Crocodile Mascot during outreach campaigns credit: Mvan Weerd
+Mabuwaya Crocodile Mascot, Krokey, during outreach campaigns.
+Credit: Mvan Weerd

 Mabuwaya Foundation also provides biodiversity conservation training and workshops to science teachers with the objective that conservation will be integrated in the school subjects.
 Our other activities include organizing a Crocodile Festival with the Local Government and Department of Education, which is attended by a wide range of people within and outside the municipality.
-Most people in San Mariano are now aware of the Philippine crocodile's threatened status and support its conservation, based on frequent interview surveys.
+Based on surveys, most people in San Mariano are now aware of the Philippine Crocodile's threatened status and support its conservation.

-Hatchlings are collected and raised in captivity for 2 years (headstart program).
-This raises their chance of survival from 5 % to 75%.
-After 2 years, they are released back into the wild, often by community members and school children.
+Hatchlings are collected and raised in captivity for two years (headstart program).
+This raises their chance of survival from 5% to 75%.
+After two years, they are released back into the wild, often by community members and school children.

 We help the communities and local government units to develop sanctuary conservation and management plans.
 These plans are adopted by the local government units and are incorporated in the Forest Land Use Plans or in the Comprehensive Land Use Plans of the municipality.